 1. Access and Tool Setup

-- For example, if the Salesforce developer is working on new functionality, provide them access to a sandbox for testing.
+For example, if the Salesforce developer works on new functionality, provide them access to a sandbox for testing.

 Equip the developer with the essential tools and credentials: